leemingo/mitssac-pausa/README.md

 │   ├── 2-calculate-pausa.ipynb # PAUSA computation and visualization
 │   ├──  3-analysis-pausa.ipynb # Player- and team-level PAUSA analysis
 ├── calculate_obso.py # Main OBSO computation
 ├── loader.py         # Customized dataloader for PAUSA
 ├── obso.py           # OBSO computation logic
 ├── pitch_control.py  # Pitch control model
 ├── xthreat.py        # Expected Threat (xT) computation
 └── ...
 ```

-## How to access data
+## Data Usage
-- Due to restrictions, we cannot redistribute the full DFL dataset.
+- Unfortunately, we cannot share the full DFL dataset.
 However, we provide seven publicly available matches, which are sufficient to reproduce the main experiments in this repository.
 - Public dataset: [DFL DataSet](https://springernature.figshare.com/articles/dataset/-An_integrated_dataset_of_spatiotemporal_and_event_data_in_elite_soccer/28196177).
 - Download the public DFL matches from the link above.
 Organize each match using its match ID as the directory name.

-## Usage
+## Running the Code

 ### 1. Elastic Data Preprocessing
 - [The Elastic Framework](https://github.com/hyunsungkim-ds/elastic) operates on data converted into a SPADL format.